shrikantkalar023/learning-nextjs/README.md

 10. <Link> component is used for client side navigation.
 It doesn't do a full page refresh.

 11. We can use **query string params** to pass data/state between pages on server side.

+12. <Link>

+- only downloads the content of the target page
+- Prefetches the links in the viewport.
+- Caches pages on the client only for one session & clears on full reload.